MAbdulhady00/Pipelined-RISC-CPU/README.md

 2. Control-Hazards:

-   1. LDM: 2-memory locations instruction hence we need to fetch 2-times since DataBus is limited to 16-bit only.
+   1. LDM (no waste but data is stored in 2 cycles): 2-memory locations instruction hence we need to fetch 2-times since DataBus is limited to 16-bit only.
 The second 16-bit fetched are data bits not instruction bits **thus we must flush the Decode/Execute-Memory buffer** in order to avoid executing the instructions' data bits.
-   2. Call/Interrupt: Needs 2-cycles to push the 32-bit PC and the 3-bit flags.
+   2. Call (waste 2 cycles): Needs 2-cycles to push the 32-bit PC and the 3-bit flags.
-   3. RTI/RET: Needs 2-cycles to fetch the 32-bit PC and the 3-bit flags from memory.
+   3. RTI/RET (waste 3 cycles): Needs 2-cycles to fetch the 32-bit PC and the 3-bit flags from memory.

       `Note: PC is larger than memory address space so we use the most significant 3-bit to store the flags while push/pop.`

-   4. JZ/JN/JC/JMP: Static branch prediction with not taken.
+   4. JZ/JN/JC/JMP (waste 2 cycles): Static branch prediction with not taken.
 Value is ready in decode stage while the result is ready in execute stage.
+   5. Interrput:
+    5.1.
+No Instructions are fetched when a 0->1 transition is detected in interrupt signal except in one case 5.2.
+If LDM is in fetch stage then one memory location is fetched (which is ldm data) 5.3.
+NOPs are inserted -together with special signals- to handle push of PC to memoory 5.4.
+JZ/JN/JC/JMP/Call instructions are waited -1 or 2 cycles- till they modify the PC register before pushing it to memory
+    5.5. ret/rti instructions are waited -1 or 2 or 3 cycles- till the get PC from memory and store it in the PC register

 # Control Unit Design